Calculation of the 2022 Demographic Census ends this Sunday

 IBGE used technology as an ally in the search for a quality census and greater control of the operation in real time, as well as recent mobilization actions aimed at reducing the non-response rate, today below 4.5% on average from the country.

-The equipment adopted in the 2022 Census by the census takers uses high-resolution images and allows the monitoring of the operation in real time, through chips inserted in all equipment.
+The equipment adopted for the 2022 Census by the census takers uses high-resolution images and allows the monitoring of the operation in real time, through chips inserted in all equipment.

-The initiative was in partnership with cufa (Central Única das Favelas) and Data Favela in 6 states —Bahia, Goiás, Pará, Rio de Janeiro, São Paulo and Santa Catarina— where it received the name Favela on the Map.

 In April, the IBGE promoted the Census Mobilization Action in High Income Areas.
-Teams of census takers and civil servants from the institute participated in awareness events throughout Brazil, in 18 states of the Federation.
+Teams of census takers and Institute employees participated in awareness-raising events throughout Brazil, in 18 states of the Federation.
 The objective of the two actions was to try to capture the greatest amount of information in all households that still had no response.

 Other measures were also adopted, along with the condominium administrations, in an attempt to contribute to obtaining more adherence and interviews from residents in these locations.